Understanding What to Expect and Who Can Help

-Usually, the next of kin or executor of the will is responsible for signing off on the funeral, however this is not always the case and families are encouraged to share any concerns they have about this with their nominated funeral director.
-Whilst is helps if only one family member liaises with the funeral director, we encourage families to work together to share the load and support each other through this difficult time.
+Usually, the next of kin or executor of the last will and testament is responsible for signing off on the funeral, however this is not always the case and you are encouraged to share any concerns you have about this with the nominated funeral director.
+Whilst it helps if only one family member liaises with the funeral director, we encourage families to work together to share the load and support each other through this difficult time.

 Once you have decided on a Funeral Director, they will take over the preparation side of it on your family’s behalf.
-Naturally you will have input into the proceedings on the day, however they will organize for the release and transfer of your love one to their funeral home, appointment of a celebrant or minister, order flowers and in some cases music, and organize the death certificate on your behalf.
+Naturally you will have input into the proceedings, however they will organise for the release and transfer of your loved one to their funeral home, appointment of a celebrant or minister, flowers and in some cases music, and they will organise the death certificate on your behalf.
 They will also assist you with placing a funeral notice in the local paper.
-Essentially, the Funeral Director is the first and only contact you should have to make to organize this day.
+Essentially, the Funeral Director is the first and only contact you should have to organise this day.

-Whenever a homicide occurs, the Department of Justice (DOJ) will approve compensation towards the cost of the funeral to the amount of $6000 (per funeral).
-It is important that you notify the Funeral Director of this, as any amount above this will be passed back onto the family.
-Consider too that the headstone is a separate item to the funeral itself, and that the DOJ will not reimburse for separately.
+When a homicide occurs, the Department of Justice (DOJ) will approve compensation towards the cost of the funeral to the amount of $6,000 (per funeral).
+It is important you notify the Funeral Director of this, as any amount above this will be passed back onto you and your family.
+Consider too that the headstone is a separate item to the funeral itself, and the DOJ will not reimburse you for this separately.
 Because of this, you might like to talk to your Funeral Director about having the headstone costed into the funeral as a package to ensure you are not hit with additional costs later.

 Yes.
 If you wish, you can speak to the Funeral Director about allowing a “viewing” to take place either the day before, or on the day of the funeral.
-A viewing allows family members to spend time with and say goodbye to their loved one in private.
+A viewing allows you and family to spend time with and say goodbye to your loved one in private.
 You may wish to write them a letter or find their favourite toy or CD to place with them inside the casket.

 Some Funeral Directors are members of the Queensland Funeral Directors Association, meaning they subscribe to a code of ethics.
 Irrespective of this, it is reasonable to assume the following treatment from a Funeral Director.
 Remember, this is your private day, and you are the client, feel free to shop around and find a Funeral Director that you are comfortable with, and who will treat you and your family with dignity and respect: